 - geographical immobilities (difficulties of moving to areas where new jobs are created)

 In the long-term, the unemployed should be able to take new jobs which are created.
-But, if the labour market is inflexible, then this time period may be considerably long.
+But, if the labour market is inflexible, then this time period may be quite considerable.

 Therefore, if workers are threatened with job losses as a result of new technology, the solution is not to stop technological change, but to overcome market failure in removing labour market inflexibilities.
 Education and retraining to help the unemployed find new jobs.